Government of Abu Dhabi

 The Government of Abu Dhabi (حكومة أبوظبي) is the subnational authority that governs the Emirate of Abu Dhabi, one of the seven constituent monarchies which make up the United Arab Emirates.
-The executive authority and head of the government is the Ruler of Abu Dhabi, Sheikh Mohamed bin Zayed Al Nahyan.
-The Ruler of Abu Dhabi appoints the Abu Dhabi Executive Council (ADEC), which is tasked with overseeing and managing the Abu Dhabi governmental departments and agencies.
+The executive authority and head of the government is the ruler of Abu Dhabi, Sheikh Mohamed bin Zayed Al Nahyan.
+The ruler of Abu Dhabi appoints the Abu Dhabi Executive Council (ADEC), which is tasked with overseeing and managing the Abu Dhabi governmental departments and agencies.

 History

-The Emirate of Abu Dhabi had an informal government directly ruled by the Ruler of Abu Dhabi since the Bani Yas confederation settled the emirate in 1761.
+The Emirate of Abu Dhabi had an informal government directly ruled by the ruler of Abu Dhabi since the Bani Yas confederation settled the emirate in 1761.
 The Emirate would remain informally ruled following the signing of the first agreement with the British Empire in 1892.
-The Ruler of Abu Dhabi would appoint representatives for Al Ain and other western regions, a position held by Sheikh Zayed bin Sultan Al Nahyan in 1946 prior to becoming the Ruler of Abu Dhabi in 1966 and establishing the first agency of what would be later reformed into the Abu Dhabi Government, the Abu Dhabi Planning Council.
+The ruler of Abu Dhabi would appoint representatives for Al Ain and other western regions, a position held by Sheikh Zayed bin Sultan Al Nahyan in 1946 prior to becoming the ruler of Abu Dhabi in 1966 and establishing the first agency of what would be later reformed into the Abu Dhabi government, the Abu Dhabi Planning Council.

 Organisation

-The Ruler of Abu Dhabi is the absolute monarch of the Emirate of Abu Dhabi and has the sole authority to issue decrees establishing governmental departments, issuing and amending laws and is the head of government.
+The ruler of Abu Dhabi is the absolute monarch of the Emirate of Abu Dhabi and has the sole authority to issue decrees establishing governmental departments, issuing and amending laws and is the head of government.

-Abu Dhabi Governmental departments or agencies are formed by royal decree by the Emir, or the Abu Dhabi Executive Council, and enforced and overseen by the ADEC.
-ADEC is responsible for all regions of the Emirate of Abu Dhabi which have their own entities such as Al Ain Municipality.
-As of August 2022, there were 31 agencies, departments, and entities of the Abu Dhabi Government.
+Abu Dhabi governmental departments or agencies are formed by royal decree by the emir, or the Abu Dhabi Executive Council, and enforced and overseen by the ADEC.
+ADEC is responsible for all regions of the emirate which have their own entities such as Al Ain Municipality.
+As of August 2022, there were 33 agencies, departments, and entities of the Abu Dhabi government.